NFL Power Rankings 2017: Appraising All 32 Teams Before Week 1

 Few prognosticators, on the other hand, envisioned the Atlanta Falcons becoming a second-half collapse away from winning it all.
 A year before Matt Ryan's earned MVP honors, he threw 21 touchdowns and 16 interceptions during a mediocre 8-8 campaign.

-There are few constants fan can trust heading into 2017.
+There are few constants fans can trust heading into 2017.
 As long as Brady stays healthy, the Pats will return to the playoffs.
 For the sixth straight time, the Green Bay Packers and Seattle Seahawks should notch bids on the NFC side.

 But there's still ample room for unexpected turns.
 While the Falcons, Dallas Cowboys and Oakland Raiders took giant leaps last year, the Carolina Panthers, Arizona Cardinals and Cincinnati Bengals became casualties to small-sample misfortune.